 - X-Men: Longshot

-The original X-Men are back, but as you may have guessed, they are not taking charge of the Uncanny X-Men.
-Instead, you can follow their adventures in X-Factor (see reading order).
+The original X-Men have returned, but, as you might have guessed, they are not taking charge of the Uncanny X-Men.
+Instead, follow their adventures in X-Factor!

 - X-Factor Epic Collection: Genesis & Apocalypse